mendersoftware/mender-docs/03.Devices/10.Update-Modules/docs.md

 ### Mender server

-You will need a Mender server.
+You will need a Mender server if you are using [managed mode](https://docs.mender.io/2.0/architecture/overview#modes-of-operation).

 For easy setup, use [Hosted Mender](https://hosted.mender.io?target=_blank) or the [on-premise demo server](../../getting-started/create-a-test-environment).